VishalChoudhary0112/VishalChoudhary0112/README.md

 ✨ **About Me in 30 Secs** ✨
 📍 MSc Data Science graduate from Queen Mary University of London (Distinction)
 📊 PGP in Data Science & Engineering from Great Learning
-🇮🇳 Originally from India, currently based in London on a PSW visa
 💻 Passionate about applying machine learning and analytics to real-world problems
 🛠️ Built and deployed multiple end-to-end projects in deep learning, NLP, and SQL-based analytics
 📝 Active on GitHub & Medium sharing projects, insights, and technical content